MCV-Software/TWBlue/README.md

 * See your friends and followers,
 * Follow, unfollow, block and report users as spam,
 * Open a user’s timeline, which will allow you to get that user’s tweets separately,
-* Open URL addresses when attached to a tweet or direct message,
+* Open URLs when attached to a tweet or direct message,
-* Play various file and URL types which contain audio
+* Play audio tweets
 * and more!

-See the [TWBlue's webpage](http://twblue.es) for more details.
+See [TWBlue's webpage](http://twblue.es) for more details.

 ## Using TWBlue from sources